aniru-dh21/Realtime-Chat-App-With-Rooms/README.md

 1. First, <a href="https://studio.harperdb.io/">create an account with HarperDB</a>.

 2. Click on the "Create New HarperDB Cloud Instance" button located in your HarperDB studio.

+3. Choose the suitable instance type and then proceed by clicking on the button labled as AWS or verizon Wavelength HarperDB instance.